 Change Process in Cloud Platform

-Cloud Platform team implements and encourage Infrastructure as a Code methodology to manage the platform.
-It means every single change is done through code (if you spot something different raise it with us please )
+The Cloud Platform team implements and encourage an Infrastructure as Code (IaC) methodology to manage the platform.
+It means every single change is done through code (if you spot something different raise it with us please).

-cloud-platform-infrastructure repository is our main repository where infrastructure gets created and all components fits together.
-From this repository everything gets linked
+cloud-platform-infrastructure repository is our main repository where infrastructure gets created and all components fit together.
+From this repository everything gets linked.

 Making Changes to cloud-plarform-infrastructure

 - Create a PR which includes the change you want to make.
 Make sure the plan pipeline is happy with the change.

 - Chase the team to get your PR approved, and if it involves downtime ensure you have communications in place.